mihir0786/Teacher-Aid-Project-/README.md

 ### Step 1: Create a Course
 1. Click "New Course" in the sidebar
 2. Enter course name and description
-3. Upload your syllabus (PDF, DOCX, or TXT)
+3. Upload your syllabus (PDF, DOCX)
 4. AI generates a complete topic roadmap

 ### Step 2: Upload Lecture Audio